pollinations/pollinations/app/src/assets/text/README.md

 ## 💻 For Developers

-If you're a coder, you can use our API to generate images in your projects.
-Here's a simple Python example:
+If you're a coder, you can use our APIs to generate images and text in your projects.
+Here are simple examples:

+### Image Generation

 ```python
 import requests